 Standard baby wipes contain some nasty chemicals you might want to avoid on yourself, let alone on your baby.

 Things like parabens (a chemical preservative), fragrances (which can irritate baby’s sensitive skin), and a variety of other potentially nasty chemicals that you probably don’t want to rub all over your child.

-Seventh Generation (click here to check price) are some of the best all-natural baby wipes you can find!
+Seventh Generation (click here to check price on Amazon) are some of the best all-natural baby wipes you can find!